-EC-2: Agriculture and Forest Resources

-EC-3: Air Quality Standard Project Requirements
+EC-2: AGRICULTURE AND FOREST RESOURCES

+EC-3: AIR OUALITY

-- SPR AQ-1 Comply with Air Quality Regulations: The project proponent will comply with the applicable air quality requirements of air districts within whose jurisdiction the project is located.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance. - ▶ SPR AQ-2 Submit Smoke Management Plan: The project proponent will submit a smoke management plan for all prescribed burns to the applicable air district, in accordance with 17 CCR Section 80160.
+SPR AQ-1 Comply with Air Quality Regulations: The project proponent will comply with the applicable air quality requirements of air districts within whose jurisdiction the project is located.
+This SPR applies to all treatment activities and all treatment types.

+SPR AQ-2 Submit Smoke Management Plan: The project proponent will submit a smoke management plan for all prescribed burns to the applicable air districts, in accordance with 17 CCR Section 80160.
 Pursuant to this regulation a smoke management plan will not be required for burns less than 10 acres that also will not be conducted near smoke sensitive areas, unless otherwise directed by the air district.
 Burning will only be conducted in compliance with the burn authorization program of the applicable air district(s) having jurisdiction over the treatment area.
 Example of a smoke management plan is in Appendix PD-2.
-This SPR applies only to prescribed burning treatment activities and all treatment types, including treatment maintenance. - ▶ SPR AQ-3 Create Burn Plan: The project proponent will create a burn plan using the CAL FIRE burn plan template for all prescribed burns.
+This SPR applies only to prescribed burning treatment activities and all treatment types.

+SPR AQ-3 Create Burn Plan: The project proponent will create a burn plan using the CAL FIRE burn plan template for all prescribed burns.
 The burn plan will include a fire behavior model output of First Order Fire Effects Model and BEHAVE or other fire behavior modeling simulation and that is performed by a qualified fire behavior technical specialist that predicts fire behavior, calculates consumption of fuels, tree mortality, predicted emissions, greenhouse gas emissions, and soil heating.
 The project proponent will minimize soil burn severity from broadcast burning to reduce the potential for runoff and soil erosion.
 The burn plan will be created with input from a qualified technician or certified State burn boss.
-This SPR applies only to prescribed burning treatment activities and all treatment types, including treatment maintenance.
+This SPR applies only to prescribed burning treatment activities and all treatment types.